lilymtang/foxit-dictionary-plugin/README.md

 The following functionality is completed:
 - [x] User can select any text and right click to see the definition in a dialog box
-- [x] User can one-click to create a highlight annotation containing the definition
+- [x] User can one-click create a highlight annotation containing the definition
 - [x] User can see selected text dynamically populated in the right-click context menu
+- [x] User sees the definition for the root word if they select word variations

 The following improvements are in progress:
-- [] User can add annotations to any page in view, not just the active page
+- [ ] User can add annotations to any page in view, not just the active page
-- [] User can clearly understand how to add an annotation from the dialog box
+- [ ] Button text in the dialog box makes it clear how to add an annotation

 ## Technologies Used